 There will be times when you are too busy or tired, and end up throwing in the towel for the night by throwing some pizza rolls into the oven.
 You don’t have to be perfect.
-I have these kind of nights too.
+I have this kind of night too.
 These are the nights where frozen mixed vegetables and salad kits come to the rescue.
-Forgive yourself and set a goal to make a healthy, whole food plant-based meals the next day.
+Forgive yourself and set a goal to make healthy, whole-food plant-based meals the next day.

 Is a 100% Plant-Based Diet Safe for Kids?